 - Taste to adjust seasoning and add kitchen bouquet as a browning agent if gumbo is not brown enough.

-- The more okra you are cooking with, the more cook time it takes to get rid of the slime.
+- The more okra you are cooking with, the more cooking time it takes to eliminate the slime.

 - Smother the okra ahead of time and store it in the refrigerator or freezer to save prep time for gumbo.

-- Pass your hand through the shrimp to make sure they are free of shells before adding them to the okra.
+- Before adding them to the okra, pass your hand through the shrimp to ensure they are free of shells and black veins.

-- Be sure to use a mall amount of kitchen bouquet; it only takes a dab to brown, and you don't want to use too much, or it will alter the gumbo flavor.
+- Be sure to use a small amount of kitchen bouquet; it only takes a dab to brown, and you don't want to use too much, or it will alter the gumbo flavor.

 - Prep Time: 20 minutes